TomK32/tomk32.github.io/index.md

 layout: home
 ---

-# Ruby on Rails freelance webdeveloper in Linz (Österreich)
+# Ruby on Rails freelance webdeveloper in Linz, Österreich
 {:.intro}
   You are looking for a Ruby on Rails developer to create a prototype of your new idea, or to join your small team remotely?
 Or did you run into an emergency and need help quick?
   [Read the resume]({{ 'resume.html' | relative_url }}) and [send me an email](mailto:tomk32@tomk32.de).